Is Royal Canin Dog Food Actually That Good?

 Key Takeaways

-- Dogs often accept it readily, even picky eaters
+- Many dogs accept it easily, even picky eaters

-- Ingredients are balanced but include by-products and grains, not “all-natural” meats
+- Ingredients are balanced but not always “natural-focused”

 What Is Royal Canin, Anyway?